 Mission: Put tools in the hands of the natives to tell their stories

-This is a scholarship supports a 6-to-12-week training with Ernie, on the Hopi Reservation.
-Materials, instruction and board are fully covered by this grant.
-Additionally, upon completion of this program with honors, students are given the tools/opportunity to set up their own professional workshop in silversmithing or flute making.
+This is scholarship supports a 6-to-12-week training with Ernie, on the Hopi Reservation.
+Materials, hands-on instruction and board are fully included with this scholarship grant.
+Additionally, upon completion of this program with honors, graduates are given the tools to set up their own professional workshop and various opportunities to sell their work in selected tradeshows and events.

 An artistic and cultural journey with Ernie Northrup